Useful Info on Money, Tipping & Tax Refund.

 Guides: it’s customary to tip your guide, starting at around 10 Euro per person for private services and from 3 to 5 Euro per person for group tours.

 Drivers: it’s customary to tip your driver.
-The amount will vary with the duration of the transfer or of the tour, starting at around 10-15 Euro for transfers lasting over 30 minutes (ex Rome airport to city center or Naples to Sorrento.)
+The amount will vary with the duration of the transfer/tour, starting at around 10-15 Euro for transfers lasting over 30 minutes (ex Rome airport to the city center of Naples to Sorrento.)

 A tax refund on personal purchases can be claimed by non-resident travelers.
-Make sure you get your receipt stamped at the custom office (be there in advance as lines are sometimes very long – also do not check in the items purchased, as you will need to show them to the custom agent in order to get your receipt stamped.)
+Make sure you get your receipt stamped at the customs office (be there in advance as lines are sometimes very long – also do not check in the items purchased, as you will need to show them to the customs agent in order to get your receipt stamped.)